-“One of the most important things you can do for yourself is to allow your body to rest while you are feeling under the weather,” says Ian Tong, MD, chief medical officer at Doctor On Demand.
-“Resting gives your body a chance to fight off the infection and can help boost your immune system.”
+“One of the most important things you can do for yourself is to allow your body to rest while you are feeling under the weather,” says Ian Tong, MD, chief medical officer at Doctor On Demand, Palo Alto, CA. “Resting gives your body a chance to fight off the infection and can help boost your immune system.”
 Not getting enough rest is probably the number one mistake you can make when you’re sick, but be sure to avoid these 9 ways you might make your cold or flu worse.

 Keep it to yourself

 Flu spreads easily, so if you’re diagnosed with it, it’s best to minimize contact with others.
-“The best way to prevent spreading flu from an infected family member to others is to use very thorough and frequent hand washing with soap and water,” says Roberta L. DeBiasi, M.D., chief of the division of pediatric infectious diseases for Children’s National Health System.
+“The best way to prevent spreading flu from an infected family member to others is to use very thorough and frequent hand washing with soap and water,” says Roberta L. DeBiasi, MD, chief of the division of pediatric infectious diseases for Children’s National Health System.
 “Since influenza is spread by respiratory droplets that are emitted during coughing, speaking or sneezing, using a simple surgical mask may decrease the likelihood of these infected droplets reaching your mucous membranes and infecting you.
 Some studies have shown a 70 percent reduction in household spread of influenza virus by wearing a simple surgical mask in conjunction with good hand washing.”
 And her best advice?
 Stay home.
 “Stay away from public places for at least 24 hours after your fever resolves, and avoid close contact with others for at least seven days after your symptoms resolve, because you can still spread the flu virus to others.”

 Getting fluids could be one of the biggest secrets for how to treat the flu.
 “It is important to hydrate when sick with influenza,” Dr. Kman says.
 “Fluid rich foods like fruits and vegetables help with hydration as do soups.
 Drink sports drinks to help with hydration and electrolytes.
 Alcohol and caffeine are both diuretics so avoid these as much as possible.”
 These 12 other things you need in your DIY flu-fighting kit.